JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: which is the general form

 NS: it cuts the object into adjoining faces
-NS: so if you dont care how the texture wraps aroudn
+NS: so if you don't care how the texture wraps around
 NS: it is great method for most

 JR: yes. i kind of remember that from before blender had these node things

 NS: yes this is not nodes
-NS: the same as pprevious
+NS: the same as previous

 JR: but don't you use nodes to generate your rivets?

-NS: now if you liek the moder to spli in certain parth
+NS: now if you like the model to split in certain parts
 NS: You can
 NS: use nodes for that
 NS: but would take you a good week for that to get working
-NS: normal we usea bumpmap
+NS: normal we use a bump map
 NS: todo those things
 NS: just make dots in gray scale

 JR: hm ok

-NS: and they will apear as bumps inthe texture
+NS: and they will appear as bumps in the texture
 NS: but let get the cube unwrapped
 NS: say you like the lid
 NS: and the bottom
 NS: to be on their own
-NS: coudl be wood planks
+NS: could be wood planks
 NS: and the the 4 sides

 JR: yes i have it unwrapped in an 8x8 map
 JR: like a cross in the center of the 8x8

 NS: yes it is the standard
-NS: but often you liek not to folow that
+NS: but often you like not to follow that
-NS: so you need to be able to contrioll the unwrapping
+NS: so you need to be able to control the unwrapping
 NS: or add seams to the build
-NS: where the unwarp splits
+NS: where the unwrap splits

 JR: so do i want to add seams at the top and bottom?

-NS: yes just to lear you how to
+NS: yes just to teach you how to
 NS: [https://gyazo.com/af537608921d6eb79d0dc0802a71ac30](https://gyazo.com/af537608921d6eb79d0dc0802a71ac30)
 NS: a box like this
 NS: so seams are added by selecting edges